Skip to content

 $03 Sample 7:0

 Enabling the stride means the frame position will auto-increment after each frame command.
 This allows for populating the frames without having to set the position each time.
-Note that this does mean it will jump to the next frame after writing the current frame.

 Frame Commands